 Have you thought about adopting your step child, or the child you have been raising for many years?

 The happiest family law cases are when families are unified through adoption.
-It is a time for celebration and for photos at the court hearing granting the adoption as an order.
-McMurdie Law Office and WHYmediate Mediation Services has been delighted to handle the adoption of minor children and adult children as well!
-With the increase of blended families, step family adoption is a normal step for a family who desires to solidify and protect their legal rights as parents and as children.
+It is a time for celebration and for photos at the court hearing granting your child’s adoption.
+McMurdie Law & Mediation has been delighted to handle the adoption of minor children and adult children as well!
+With the increase of blended families, step family adoption is a common step for a family who desires to solidify and protect their legal rights as parents and as children.
 This process requires cooperation from all parties involved, including both of the stepchild’s biological parents, if both are still living.

-After adoption, the adopting stepparent has the same financial and personal obligation to care for the child and provide for his or her basic needs.
-They are held by the law to have all the same rights and responsibilities as a biological parent.
-This adoption decision should never be taken lightly because the process is more complicated than commonly thought and requires clear and convincing evidence to achieve, a higher standard of evidence.
-Attorney fees involved surround essentially two distinct cases and thus they are often twice as much as a family may at first anticipate.
-Before requesting that a biological parent relinquish his or her rights, the stepparent must weigh their decision carefully by consulting with an attorney who is experienced in both terminations and adoptions.
-Contact us at (480) 777-5500 for information on how McMurdie Law Office and WHYmediate Mediation Services may assist you in your Petition to Adopt.
+After adoption, the adopting step-parent has the same financial and personal obligation to care for the child and provide for his or her basic needs.
+Step-parents have all the same rights and responsibilities as a biological parent.
+Your adoption decision should never be taken lightly because the process is more complicated than commonly thought and requires clear and convincing evidence to achieve, a higher standard of evidence.
+Attorney fees must cover0 two distinct cases and thus, they are often more than a family may at first anticipate.
+Before requesting that a biological parent relinquish his or her rights, the step-parent must weigh their decision carefully by consulting with an attorney who is experienced in both termination of rights and step-parent adoptions.
+Contact us at (480) 777-5500 for information on how McMurdie Law & Mediation may assist you in your Petition to Adopt.

 Frank S – February 2014